esraamorsy131/USA-Flights-Projects/README.md

 # Problem Statement:
-#Records for 5,000,000+ commercial airline flights in 2015, compiled for the U.S. DOT Air Travel Consumer Report.
+Records for 5,000,000+ commercial airline flights in 2015, compiled for the U.S. DOT Air Travel Consumer Report.
 Each record represents a single flight, including the airline name, flight number, origin/destination airport and flight distance, as well as scheduled/actual departure and arrival times.

+# Target
+In this project, we perform a comprehensive analysis of all flights in 2015 across all major airports and air routes in the U.S. The goal is to obtain a complete overview of the aviation landscape, enabling us to make informed decisions based on detailed insights into flight patterns, delays, and route performance.
+Displaying some insights acording to technical reqirements attached.

 # Project Steps and Tools:

 ## Step1:Importing Data From KAGGLE using Api Credentials Method

-  ###𝘛𝘰𝘰𝘭𝘴: Python Script
+  ### 𝘛𝘰𝘰𝘭𝘴: Python Script
       Ensuring Data Automation updates using KAGGLE TOKENS , We run Python code every time we need to upload recent data from kaggle.

    ## python Script